Axe manufacturing in Pennsylvania: Axe producers in Centre, Clinton, and Mifflin Counties

 Collins Co.
 (1923–1927?), Yeagertown, PA – Collins was established in Connecticut in 1826 and later built what is regarded as the first genuine axe factory.
 In 1923 Collins acquired James H. Mann Axe Co. of Yeagertown.
 It was closed in 1927 or possibly as late as 1940.
 In 1966, portions of Collins were acquired by Mann Edge Tool Co.
 Its great plant at Collinsville, CT was closed and equipment was moved to Lewistown.
 After MET purchased Collins, it used Collins name on many of its products, with the exception of fire axes.
+The Collins brand name was transferred to Truper in 2003.

 Essington and McMullen (1841–1851)/C.K.
 Essington Jr. & Co.
 (1851–1880?), Milesburg, PA – C. Kephart Essington was initially a hammerer at General Miles’ iron works.
 The axe works employed seven men and could produce 200 axes per week.
 In 1851, McMullen left the business, and Essington and his sons continued on.
+An Essington axe is on display at the Milesburg Museum and Historical Society in Milesburg, PA.

 James Hayes (ca. 1834–1840?)/ Hayes Axe Works (1841–1846?), Mackeyville & Lamar, PA – mentioned in J. Marvin Lee as an employee of Harvey Mann.
 About 1834, James Hayes left this employment and set-up a blacksmith shop at Mackeyville on Big Fishing Creek.
 This operation was apparently taken over by Willis Mann around 1840 and Hayes moved to nearby Belles Springs (now Lamar).
-A site on Fishing Creek in Lamar operated as an axe works, run by James and Nelson Hayes from about 1841 to 1846.
+A site on Big Fishing Creek in Lamar operated as an axe works, run by James and Nelson Hayes from about 1841 to 1846.
 Also spelled “Hays.”

 Loveland Axe Co.
 (1838–1846)/ R. Loveland Axe Works (1846–1893), Milesburg & Lamar, PA – Reuben Loveland and Thomas Eddy worked for Harvey Mann from 1832–1838.
 They came from Connecticut.
 About 1838 they built a shop on Bald Eagle Creek near Milesburg, and then in 1846 moved to Clinton County and purchased the Hayes Axe Works.
 Production by Loveland reached 180–240 axes per day, with a workforce of 30–40 men.
 The dam at the factory site was destroyed by flood in 1889 and a fire occurred in 1893.
-After the fire, the factory may have been sold to a concern affiliated with Joseph Mann – International Axe and Tool Co. ‒ and its equipment possibly was transferred to Mill Hall.
+After the fire, the factory may have been sold to a concern affiliated with Joseph Mann and its equipment possibly was transferred to Mill Hall.
+About 1895, Loveland joined the Axe Trust and its factory was closed.